ABOUT ORNITHOPTERS

 plate type gearbox

 Spur gears as shown are the best choice for ornithopters because of their low friction.
 You should avoid using worm gears.
 They might be tempting because they permit substantial gear reduction in a single stage, but the frictional losses are extremely high!
-A chain drive might be considered for manned ornithopters.
+A chain drive might be considered for large or manned ornithopters.
 By distributing the load onto more of the gear teeth, the chain drive permits weight reduction, and it is nearly as efficient as spur gears.

 The limited supply of suitable gears long made it difficult to build electric-powered ornithopters.
 Recently, the plastic cluster-type spur gears from Didel have made it much easier to build gearboxes for ornithopter micro-air-vehicles.
 For larger ornithopters, gears are available from industrial suppliers like Stock Drive Products.
 Suitable cluster gears are not available in these larger sizes, and the pinion gears typically don't fit the same shaft sizes as the larger spur gears.
 The solution is to put the large spur gear on a shaft made of "pinion wire".
 This provides a simple, lightweight solution for achieving substantial reduction ratios.